cacophony-wj/licentia_black/README.md

 Remember the _Servitium DEAD_ profile from a few months ago, with that hot rockin' _Serana Dead Sexy_ mod? ([THIS](https://www.nexusmods.com/skyrimspecialedition/mods/73589) is the **PSYCHOTIC** mod I'm talking about... you can't... not... look...)

 Well, it's back... sorta.
 The mod author of _Serana Dead Sexy_ thankfully took the opportunity to use my list's down time as impetus to create a _Nexus_ Collection according to his vision of how the mod should **TRULY** be played!
-Check it out for a **RADICALLY** different way of playing _Skyrim._ But only if you don't easily get squeamish!
+Check it out for a **RADICALLY** different way of playing _Skyrim._

+But only if you don't get squeamish!

 [Serana Dead Sexy - Official](https://next.nexusmods.com/skyrimspecialedition/collections/gv7h2i)
 ## Preamble